 3. We believe in the personal, imminent pre-tribulational rapture of the saved and the pre-millenial post-tribulational coming of the Lord Jesus Christ.
 (1 Thessalonians 4: 13-17, 1 Corinthians 15:51-57).

 4. We believe in the authority of the Local Church and its separation from political and state entanglements.
-We believe in two ordinances -- Baptism and the Lord's Supper, and two offices -- Deacon and Elder (the presiding elder being called a bishop or pastor).
+We believe in the ordinance of the Lord's Supper, and two offices -- Deacon and Elder (the presiding elder being called a bishop or pastor).

 5. We subscribe to the dispensational teaching of the word of God, Rightly Divided (2 Timothy 2:15).